Malaria Tablets

 - feeling or being sick

-If you get side effects, take paracetamol, try to avoid the sun, and take anti-sickness medication.
-This should go away within a few days of taking the medication, otherwise speak to your doctor about an alternative.
+If you get side effects, you can take paracetamol, try to avoid the sun, or take anti-sickness medication.
+These should go away within a few days of taking the medication, otherwise speak to your doctor about an alternative.

 Doxycycline can have some serious side effects including: